-- 2.16.
-The agenda will include any item proposed under Rule X above as a Councillor Call for Action. - 2.17.
-The Chairman of the committee, the appropriate Cabinet Member and any relevant Officer may reply to any item added to the agenda. - 2.18.
-In the event of disagreement as to the inclusion of the agenda item, the committee shall decide on the inclusion at its next available meeting.
+2.16.
+The agenda will include any item proposed under Rule 1.12 of the Select Committee Arrangements above as a Councillor Call for Action.

+- 2.17.
+The Chairman of the Committee, the appropriate Cabinet Member and any relevant Officer may reply to any item added to the agenda. - 2.18.
+In the event of disagreement as to the inclusion of the agenda item, the Committee shall decide on the inclusion at its next available meeting.